 In 2017, copy editors and reporters walked out at lunchtime in response to the elimination of the copy desk.

-In a January 2018 article for The Washington Post, Margaret Sullivan stated that The New York Times affects the "whole media and political ecosystem".
+In a January 2018 article for The Washington Post, Margaret Sullivan stated that The New York Times affects the 'whole media and political ecosystem'.

 The New York Times omitted Trump's use of the phrase "shithole countries" from its headline in favor of "vulgar language" in January 2018.

-In September 2018, The New York Times published "I Am Part of the Resistance Inside the Trump Administration", an anonymous essay by a Trump administration official.
+In September 2018, The New York Times published "I Am Part of the Resistance Inside the Trump Administration", an anonymous essay by a self-described Trump administration official.

 In November 2018, The New York Times partnered with Google to digitize the Archival Library.